swatDong/Teams-Templates/tab/js/with-function/README.md

 ```

 ## Publishing to Teams
 Once deployed, you may want to submit your application to your organization's internal app store.
-Your app will be submitted for admin approval with the following command.
+Your app will be submitted for admin approval with the following command:
 ```
 npm run publish-teams
 ```